bw-devdesk-queue-1/backend/README.md

 ```
 [
    {
+      studentId: 3,
+      helperId: 4,
+      ticket: {
          id: 1,
          title: "Some title",
          description: "Some description",
          tried: "What I've tried",
          category: "Some Category",
          status: "Un-assigned"
+      }
    },
    {
+      studentId: 5,
+      helperId: 8,
+      ticket: {
-      id: 2,
+         id: 6,
          title: "Some title",
          description: "Some description",
          tried: "What I've tried",
          category: "Some Category",
          status: "Un-assigned"
+      }
    }
 ]
 ```